Derasine96/alx-system_engineering-devops/0x00-shell_basics/README.md

-current directory contents, including hidden files (starting with .).
-Use the long format.
+Display a list of current directory with long formats, hidden files and user and group IDs displayed numerically